plgagne/Game-Boy-Essentials/website/drafts/Game & Watch Gallery 2.md

 tags: [book4]
 developers: "TOSE"
 ---
+{% include title.html %}
 I adore *Game & Watch Gallery 2*.
 I have fond memories of playing it extensively during the summers of 1999 and 2000.
 My cousin owned the game and he would lend it to me during the long summer days we spent in our respective camping trailers.
 I played the hell out of the game, maxing out the star count on many of the included games.
 It's a good Game Boy title; repetitive for sure, but it was perfect for short bursts of play during boring summer vacations.
 I heartily recommend you play it a bit, even if you think its selection of Game & Watch titles is subpar at first glance.
 You'd be wrong; it's essential.

 ## Confused

 I've talked before about my puzzlement at Game & Watch devices when I was kid.
 I had no idea what the name meant, since I had never seen a Game & Watch.
 I was a bit too young, and from a remote region where nothing cool ever reached us.
 In my mind, *Game & Watch Gallery 2* was a minigame collection.
 I could not figure out why each game had a classic mode that used extremely simple graphics with zero animation.
 Why was the movement so choppy in the classic mode?
 I could piece together that the modern games were advanced reimagining of the classic games, with more involved gameplay.
 But what was the origin of the classic games?
 I sure as shit never saw them on my NES.

 *Game & Watch Gallery 2* revealed the history of the old machines as I got high scores in the games.
 You unlock viewable demonstrations of Game & Watch titles, with their release dates and a short description.
 Only after improving my English and reading the messages from the hints section did I figure out that Game & Watch was a series of single game systems that the people at Nintendo made in the 80s: Game & Watch was the ancestor of my Game Boy.
 It always felt weird that my reward for playing *Game & Watch Gallery 2* was unlocking personal knowledge about Nintendo's early video game history.
 I guess that's what happens when you grow up before Wikipedia's ubiquity.